StratiFi/api-docs/source/includes/_accounts.md

 You can use a `PUT` request and send an entire account object, or a `PATCH` request and send only the fields you want to update.

-Notice that the if the `positions` field in included, all the existing positions for the updated account will be replaced.
+Notice that the if the `positions` field in included, the existing positions of the account will be replaced.

 **Response Fields**